I love me a good cookbook. Last time I checked I had three shelves full of them. And counting…. I think it’s time to purge.

 In the meantime, I thought I’d tell you about four make-ahead cookbooks that I have either purchased or checked out from the library.
 There isn’t a glut on freezer cooking books out there, but that’s okay.
 We’ll figure it out on our own, won’t we?
 Any of these would make excellent gifts for the friend who wants to test out freezer cooking or cooking ahead but isn’t sure where to start or the home cook who wants to expand her repertoire.

 This baby is the Grandmother of All Freezer Cooking Books.
 Once-a-Month Cooking by Mimi Wilson and Mary Beth Lagerborg tells the story of two moms and how they bought themselves a boat-load of time and energy by cooking up a storm once a month and stashing it all in the freezer.
 The recipes are more your traditional freezer cooking fare, lots of casseroles, but good all the same.
-Recently they published an updated version called Once-a-Month Cooking Family Favorites which I reviewed this fall.
+Recently they published an updated version called Once-a-Month Cooking Family Favorites.
 Both would be informative additions to your collection.

 Don’t Panic — Dinner’s in the Freezer by Susie Martinez, Vanda Howell, and Bonnie Garcia, explains freezer cooking in a general way, including how to make the most of grocery store “loss leaders,” the sale items offered at rock-bottom prices.
 Their method involves a weekly cooking day, based on what proteins are a great deal each week.
 Cook up a bunch of meals and freeze, slowly building a stash in your freezer.